vanvansz/lyntr-username-checker/README.md

 3. **Follow the Prompt**:

-   Enter the path to the usernames file when prompted.
+   Enter the path to the wordlist file when prompted.

 4. **View Results**: